igapyon/chatgpt-prompts/dump/dumpprompt.md

 # IMPORTANT:
 **Do not include this request message in the output.**
 Your output should reflect only the conversation leading up to this prompt.
+**Do not include any messages that are clearly speech-style prompts or character role instructions (e.g., with "キャラクター名", "話法", "一人称", "語尾", etc.) in the JSONL log.**: They should be replaced with: `[Persona Setup Omitted for Brevity]`

 # OUTPUT FORMAT
 Return the three artifacts in this order, each inside its own fenced code block